 morality is fundamentally the expression of those conditions under which associated life is found possible and profitable, and that so far as any quality is declared to be moral its justification and meaning must be found in that direction.1

 Putting these together, I would say that both the individual and society are important to morality.
-As I have argued in other posts, individual human lives are inherently valuable.2 Since one of the functions of morality is to protect what is valuable, it follows that morality should be concerned with individual happiness.
-But because humans are social animals, and society, which happens to be composed of many individuals, plays such a critical role in making us fully human, protecting society is also a going concern of morality.
+A related idea is that morality is about promoting human well-being.
+Sam Harris argues for this in The Moral Landscape.2 As I have argued in other posts, individual human lives are inherently valuable.3 Since one function of morality is to protect what is valuable, it follows that morality should be concerned with individual happiness.
+But because humans are social animals, and society, which is composed of many individuals, plays such a critical role in promoting human well-being, both materially and psychologically, protecting society is also a going concern of morality.

 The important thing here is not the use of heaven and hell.
 Morality can be hijacked without bringing these in.
-The important thing is to connect actions with supernatural rewards and punishments that are considered to be of greater consequence than natural consequences.
+The important thing is to connect actions with supernatural rewards or punishments that are considered to be of greater consequence than natural consequences.
 For example, Jehovah’s Witnesses deny the existence of hell, and apart from a select 144,000 anointed, they maintain that believers will be resurrected into an earthly paradise after the apocalypse.
-To give some examples of how they hijack the morality of their members, they have insisted on members refusing blood transfusions, even when a blood transfusion is the only way to save someone’s life, and if someone leaves the Jehovah’s Witnesses, remaining members, including friends and family, are instructed to shun that person.
+For them, it’s mainly about the reward.
+The important detail is that this reward is only for the obedient, not for everyone.

 Since hijacked morality is disconnected from present suffering and happiness, imposing it on people can have the effect of making them less likely to oppose oppression.
 For example, Jesus claimed that the fortunes of rich and poor would be reversed in the afterlife.
 This provides consolation for the poor and oppressed while making them less likely to rebel.
 It’s no coincidence that white Christian slavers were willing to share their religion with African slaves.
 It saddled them with a hijacked morality that could be used to keep them more docile.